Self-Defense Techniques For Sexual Assault Survivors

 Hit the Most Vulnerable Areas

 During an attack, your focus should be on getting away from your attacker as soon as possible.
-Blunt contact to a vulnerable area on your attacker’s body may be enough to allow you to flee.
+Blunt contact with a vulnerable area on your attacker’s body may be enough to allow you to flee.
 The most vulnerable areas to target include the following:

-• Eyes: Interfering with your attacker’s vision, even if it’s just momentarily, may give you the time you need to run away.
+- Eyes: Interfering with your attacker’s vision, even if it’s just momentarily, may give you the time you need to run away.
 Be prepared to gouge, scratch, or poke your attacker in the eyes with your fingers or fists to stun them into letting you go.

-• Groin: A knee or kick to the groin causes your attacker pain and will likely make them bend over due to the shock of blunt contact in a sensitive area.
+- Groin: A knee or kick to the groin causes your attacker pain and will likely make them bend over due to the shock of blunt contact in a sensitive area.
 Use this time to run the other way and call for help.

-• Base of throat (trachea): Keep your hand straight and flat in a “knife hand strike” position and forcefully hit your attacker at the base of the throat.
+- Base of throat (trachea): Keep your hand straight and flat in a “knife hand strike” position and forcefully hit your attacker at the base of the throat.
 This should stun them, inducing pain and the sensation of choking.
 Your attacker should be distracted so you can escape.

-• Knee caps: Knees are a vulnerable area and one swift and forceful kick with the bottom of your foot against your attacker’s kneecap should disable them.
+- Knee caps: Knees are a vulnerable area and one swift and forceful kick with the bottom of your foot against your attacker’s kneecap should disable them.
 You can aim at any angle of the knee and your attacker will feel intense pain and be incapacitated enough to not be able to chase you when you run away.

-• Temples: You may be able to target your attacker’s temples if they have you in a chokehold.
+- Temples: You may be able to target your attacker’s temples if they have you in a chokehold.
 Throw your elbow into your attacker’s temple with a swift motion.
 Your attacker should be stunned and the pain of your dropped elbow should make them stagger away from their hold on you, giving you a chance to get away.

 Know How To Defend Yourself